hashbang/admin-tools/doc/Blocking_account.md

 	EOF

-## Terminating the user
+## Closing the user's sessions

-Using ansible:
+Using Ansible:

 	ansible shell_servers -u root -m shell -a "sss_cache -u dude55b1; loginctl terminate-user dude55b1"

+This does two things, in order:
-This invalidates that user's record in the SSS cache, then forcefully terminates the user's sessions (including all processes).
+- invalidate that user's record in the SSS cache, otherwise the change in LDAP might not be picked up immediately;
+- forcefully terminates the user's sessions (including all processes).

 Unfortunately, `terminate-user` does not send a Russian mob hitperson to dispatch the miscreant...